Young Bengal: Organisations

 Derozio and the Young Bengal group set two establishments and published journals that played a role in the Bengal Renaissance.
 These are noted below:

 Academic Association

 Derozio joined Hindu College in 1826 and within a short period attracted students.
 The Academic Association was established in 1828 under the guidance of Derozio and settled down in Maniktala.
 Derozio was its president.
 One of his students, Uma Charan Basu, was its secretary.
 The principal speakers in the association were: Rasik Krishna Mallick, Krishna Mohan Banerjee, Ramgopal Ghosh, Radhanath Sikdar, Dakshinaranjan Mukherjee, and Hara Chandra Ghosh.
 Amongst its organisers were Ramtanu Lahiri, Sib Chandra Deb and Peary Chand Mitra.

 Society for the Acquisition of General Knowledge

 The Society for the Acquisition of General Knowledge was established on 20 February 1838.
 It had 200 members in 1843.
+Currently, this is one of the student societies at Presidency University, Kolkata, that promotes quizzing and related activities among students.